arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Exercise5" />
 ### Exercise 5: Updating SAS to use Stored Access Policies ###

 A Stored Access Policy provides **an additional level of control** over Shared Access Signatures on the server side.
 Establishing a Stored Access Policy serves to group Shared Access Signatures and to provide additional restrictions for signatures that are bound by the policy.
-You can use a stored access policy to change the start time, expiry time, or permissions for a signature, or to revoke it after it has been issued.
+You can use a stored access policy to change the start time, expiration time, or permissions for a signature, or to revoke it after it has been issued.

 A stored access policy gives you greater control over Shared Access Signatures you have released.
 Instead of specifying the signature's lifetime and permissions on the URL, you can specify these parameters within the Stored Access Policy on the blob, container, queue, or table that is being shared.
 To change these parameters for one or more signatures, you modify only the Stored Access Policy, rather than reissuing the signatures.
-You can also quickly revoke the signature by modifying the Stored Access Policy, for example in case of a security breach.
+You can also quickly revoke the signature by modifying the Stored Access Policy, for example in the case of a security breach.

 <a name="Ex5Task1" />